Marriage vows: Roman Catholic

 Couples wedding in the Latin Church of the Catholic Church essentially make the same pledge to one another.
-According to the Rite of Marriage (#25) the customary text in English is:
+According to The Order of Celebrating Matrimony, one of the customary texts in English is:

 I, ____, take you, ____, to be my (husband/wife).
-I promise to be true to you in good times and in bad, in sickness and in health.
+I promise to be faithful to you, in good times and in bad, in sickness and in health.
 I will love you and honour you all the days of my life.

 In the United States, Catholic wedding vows may also take the following form:

-I, ____, take you, ____, to be my lawfully wedded (husband/wife), to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.
+I, ____, take you, ____, to be my lawful (husband/wife), to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.

 The priest will then say aloud "You have declared your consent before the Church.
 May the Lord in his goodness strengthen your consent and fill you both with his blessings.
 What God has joined, men must not divide.
 Amen."

 Historically, in the Sarum Rite of the Catholic Church, vow of the wife reads as follows:

 N. Vis habere hunc uirum in sponsum et illi obedire et servire et eum diligere et honorare ac custodire sanum et infirmum sicut sponsa debet sponsum, etc.